bootscore/bs-cookie-settings/README.md

 ### Init

-Initialize plugin with inline script in **HTML widget in Footer 4** position.
+Initialize plugin with inline script in **HTML widget in Footer 4** position and replace your data.

 ```html
 <script>